gvcgo/gvc/Readme.md

 - Automatically installation of golang compilers, version switching and env variables setup;
 - Automatically installation of vscode and extensions.
 You can also backup extensions info, user settings and keybindings;
 - Automatically installation of neovim with default init file from gvc.
 And It was made to work with vscode by default;
-- Hosts file updation to accelerate github visit in China；
+- Hosts file management to accelerate github visit in China；
 - Nearly all downloadings are accelerated for users in China；
 - Highly configurable.
 You can configure your fast downloading url in gvc-config.yml;
 - Sync config files to webdav if you have setup one;